Study in Europe, United States or Australia

 How We Help International Students Travelling to Study

-Studying abroad can be complex and challenging, but being organized and preparing ahead of time is critical to success.
-We can help you personalized your experience
+While studying abroad can be complex and challenging, getting organized and prepared ahead of time is critical for success.
+MyDreamEscapade can assist you with

 Popular Courses to Study Abroad

-Western countries tend to be more favourable to applications in disciplines where they have shortages, mostly in Science, Medicine, Technology and Engineering, and students aspiring to major in these fields, may find more opportunities for placement, as well as job prospects post graduation.
-See our guide to the best courses to study abroad
+Western countries tend to be more favourable to applications in disciplines where they have shortages, such as Science, Medicine, Technology and Engineering, and students that major in these fields, may find more college placement opportunities, as well as job prospects after graduation.
+Use our guide to the best courses to study abroad to help your decision-making

 Requirements To Study Abroad

-The requirements for passports and Visas are standard for international travel, but beyond this, each country and school may require a more specific criteria.
-We provide more in-depth resources towards preparations for studying abroad.
-Alternatively, if you tell us more about your trip, we can answer questions that are unique to your specific challenge
+Most international travel requires a passport and Visas as a standard, but beyond this, each country and school may request additional information that is peculiar only to them.
+See more in-depth resources towards preparations for studying abroad.
+Alternatively, if you tell us more about your trip, we can answer your questions, and personalize your experience.

 Learn More About Studying Abroad